 Best No Annual Fee Card?

 The Hilton Honors Card from American Express is a great no annual fee card.
-The card has a huge limited-time welcome offer, offers 3-7x points per dollar spent with no foreign transaction fees, gets you Hilton Honors Silver status, and gives you access to Amex Offers.
-For someone looking for a no annual fee card, this is a great option, especially with the current bonus.
+The card has a nice welcome offer, offers 3-7x points per dollar spent with no foreign transaction fees, gets you Hilton Honors Silver status, and gives you access to Amex Offers.
+For someone looking for a no annual fee card, this is a great option.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: Hilton Honors American Express Card (Rates & Fees).